Prowlarr/Indexers/README.md

   - Replace `imdb:` selector with `imdbid:`
   - Makes `Description` an optional by default
   - All new Indexers using APIs shall be in v3 as of 2021-10-21
-    - Indexers utiizing CategoryDescr or any v4 features MUST be in v4
+    - Indexers utilizing CategoryDescr or any v4 features MUST be in v4
 - V4 Indexers
   - Prowlarr Cardigann v4 includes several changes such as
     - TMDBId